lando/lando/docs/config/lagoon.md

 We _think_ most of the customizations below _should_ work but they have been very minimally tested.
 If you try one and it doesn't work, please [report an issue]((https://github.com/lando/lando/issues/new/choose)).
 :::

 Lando will read and interpret your normal `.lagoon.yml` and its associated Docker Compose files.
-This means that you should be able to do the customizations Lagoon has documented.
-Run a `lando rebuild` and see the changes.
+This means that you should be able to do the customizations Lagoon has documented, run a `lando rebuild` and see the changes.
 The services we currently support with links to their associated Lagoon docs is shown below:

 * [MariaDB](https://lagoon.readthedocs.io/en/latest/using_lagoon/docker_images/mariadb/)
 * [Nginx](https://lagoon.readthedocs.io/en/latest/using_lagoon/docker_images/nginx/)